 But goals are only stations along the way and we need to settle ourselves into the present moment and really enjoy what’s going on.

 This is one reason I don’t like rote learning.
 There’s very little to enjoy about repeating the same word over and over again – unless you happen to love the sound of it.

 What I do really enjoy is using a dedicated Memory Palace to place words I don’t know using vibrant, silly and fun imagery.
 These visualization exercises help make sure I always laugh when memorizing a new word or phrase because my mnemonics are truly multi-sensory.

 Every moment of it is fun.

 So yes, Zeno’s Paradox is puzzling and fascinating to think about.
 But let’s not treat the use of Memory Palaces to build fluency as if the goal both can and cannot ever be reached.
-If you are memorizing the vocabulary of a new language or the terminology of your profession, then you have successfully strung the goal and the journey together.

 As we speak.

-In Zeno’s Present.
+In Zeno’s present.

 And being present to what you can learn in the here and now is what the Magnetic Memory Method Masterclass is all about.